AirdroperUA/AirOS-docs/content/development/extensions/index.md

 #### Initial Backend Functionality Implementation/Testing

-If you're starting your Extension from scratch, there are a variety of development tools available within BlueOS and in existing Extensions which can enable implementing and testing your key functionality before you start to package it up for easy installation and sharing.
+If you're starting your Extension from scratch, there are a variety of development tools available within AirOS and in existing Extensions which can enable implementing and testing your key functionality before you start to package it up for easy installation and sharing.
 Having the backend functionality tested before trying to package it into an Extension can help to minimise unexpected issues and troubleshooting.

-Basic functionality can be tested from within the core BlueOS Docker container using the provided [Terminal](../../usage/advanced/#terminal), and if you store files that you create in the `/usr/blueos/userdata/` directory they will be persistent across BlueOS restarts, and accessible through the [File Browser](../../usage/advanced/#file-browser).
-For a more interactive development experience, you may wish to use an Extension like [Jupyter](https://docs.bluerobotics.com/BlueOS-Extensions-Repository/#:~:text=Jupyter,-Maintainer) or [VS Code](https://docs.bluerobotics.com/BlueOS-Extensions-Repository/#:~:text=OpenVSCoder,-Maintainer).
+Basic functionality can be tested from within the core AirOS Docker container using the provided [Terminal](../../usage/advanced/#terminal), and if you store files that you create in the `/usr/airos/userdata/` directory they will be persistent across AirOS restarts, and accessible through the [File Browser](../../usage/advanced/#file-browser).
+For a more interactive development experience, you may wish to use an Extension like [Jupyter](https://docs.airdroper.org/AirOS-Extensions-Repository/#:~:text=Jupyter,-Maintainer) or [VS Code](https://docs.airdroper.org/AirOS-Extensions-Repository/#:~:text=OpenVSCoder,-Maintainer).

 #### Extension Creation and Docker Image Upload